 The Vietnamese people, in the Lunar New Year event, tend to eat more fat and oiled foods that easily cloy their appetites.
 Thus, it is the time for something low calories and fresh like pickled onions.
-This simple food helps the digestive system digest high protein food affectively.
+This simple food helps the digestive system digest high protein food effectively.
 In Vietnam, the Tet holiday will only complete when people totally eat fat meat, pickled onions, and red distiches.
 Along with such delicious dishes, there are manifold different signature dishes like spring rolls, boiled chicken, sticky rice, and Vietnamese sausages.

 Tet Holiday Mascots

 Each Lunar New Year in Vietnam has its own symbolic animals.
 12 Vietnamese Zodiac signs are truly different from Chinese ones as the 4th Zodiac sign of Vietnam is Cat while in China, it is Rabbit).
 Each animal is believed to bring unique luck in its year; thus, you can see them everywhere in Vietnam from decorations to advertisements.
-Vietnamese Tet Holiday 2020 is the year of Rat.
+Vietnamese Tet Holiday 2021 is the year of Buffalo.